Slatted Bench by Robin Day.

-The Slatted Bench was first launched at the Milan Triennale in 1954.
+The Slatted Bench was designed for Hille and first launched at the Milan Triennale in 1954.
 This simple construction of solid wood slats supported by a steel rod frame married the honesty of a natural material with man-made forged metal.

 In addition to serving as a bench or low table, this multi-functional design was conceived to work as a modular, flexible base for Day's storage cabinets from the Interplan range.
 As ever, Day was concerned with issues of practicality and functionality in the modern home, observing: "what one needs in today's small rooms is to see over and under one's furniture."